CS3219-AY2526Sem1/cs3219-ay2526s1-project-g09/backend-services/leetcode-backend-service/README.md

 5. Run the command `npm run dev` to start the LeetCode Service.

-6. Using applications like Postman, you can interact with the Leetcode Service on port 5285.
+6. Using applications like Postman, you can interact with the LeetCode Service on port 5285.

 ## Running with Docker